viamrobotics/docs/docs/components/camera/transform.md

 **Attributes:**

 - `width_px`: Specify the expected width for the aligned image.
+Value must be >= 0.
 - `height_px`: Specify the expected width for the aligned image.
+Value must be >= 0.

 {{% /tab %}}